kleinfreund/get-reverse-iterating-array/README.md

 # get-reverse-iterating-array

-This function reverses an array’s default iteration direction.
+A function returning an array whose iteration direction is reversed without affecting the original array or affecting the iteration direction of any other arrays.

 By default, the [iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) are defined to iterate on an iterable object’s elements according to their insertion order.

-The function `getReverseIteratingArray` returns a new [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object with the array as its target.
+The function `getReverseIteratingArray` returns a new [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object with the array being its target.
 The array’s `[Symbol.iterator]` property is trapped in order to define custom iteration behaviour.
 This has the advantage of not changing the implementation of [`Array.prototype[Symbol.iterator]`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/@@iterator) directly which would cause the iteration direction of _all_ arrays to be reversed.
 Using a proxy also avoids unnecessarily copying an array for reverse iteration like [`Array.prototype.reverse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) would.

 If you require to iterate over an array in _both_ forwards and backwards direction, have a look at [`ReverseIterableArray`](https://www.npmjs.com/package/reverse-iterable-array).